 2017 Fees for New Students

-Use our Fee Calculator to find the 2017 fees which apply to you, click here.
+Use our Fee Calculator to find the 2017 or 2018 fees which apply to you, click here.
 Or download our fee summary sheets below.

 For Australian citizens and permanent humanitarian visa holders, FEE-HELP is available from the Australian government to help support the cost of your tuition.
 For further information visit www.studyassist.gov.au.
 You can also download the FEE HELP booklet and a full list of tuition and residential fees below.